milenakowalska/ai_summarizer/README.md

-# Brochure Generator
+# Learning Tutorial Generator

-A small tool that fetches information from a given website, processes the content with a local Llama model, and generates a company brochure as a Markdown file.
+A small tool that fetches a given article, processes the content with a local Llama model, and generates a learning tutorial as a Markdown file.

 ## What it does

-The project takes a website URL as input, extracts relevant company information, and uses a locally running Llama model to create a concise brochure-style summary.
+The project takes an article URL as input, extracts the article content, and uses a locally running Llama model to create a clear, structured learning tutorial.
 The final output is saved as a `.md` file.

 ## Features

-- Fetches content from a provided website
+- Fetches content from a provided article URL
-- Extracts useful company information
+- Extracts the article text and relevant links
-- Uses a local Llama model for brochure generation
+- Uses a local Llama model for tutorial generation
 - Exports the result as a Markdown file
 - Runs locally without relying on external AI APIs